signalfx/integrations/collectd-apache/README.md

 3. Restart Apache.

+4. Install the plugin:

-4. On RHEL/CentOS and Amazon Linux systems, run the following command to install this plugin:
+    * On RHEL/CentOS and Amazon Linux systems, run the following command to install this plugin:

             yum install collectd-apache

-   On Ubuntu and Debian systems, this plugin is included by default with the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd)[](sfx_link:sfxcollectd).
+    * On Ubuntu and Debian systems, this plugin is included by default with the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd)[](sfx_link:sfxcollectd).

 5. Download SignalFx's [sample configuration file](https://github.com/signalfx/integrations/blob/master/collectd-apache/10-apache.conf) for this plugin to `/etc/collectd/managed_config`.